Our competition is structured into a semi-final and a final.

 All dancers participating in the final will perform in the Grand Défilé as part of the Awards Ceremony.
 The Défilé is not judged.

 Constance Devernay-Laurence is a Principal dancer, actress, yoga instructor and ballet coach.
-She is currently working in London, New York and Paris filming for a TV Production for Amazon Prime.
+She is currently dancing with London CIty Ballet.

 Born in France, Constance joined the Scottish Ballet in 2008 after graduating from English National Ballet School.
 She was promoted to Soloist in 2014 and to Principal dancer in 2016.

-Recognized for her impeccable technique, expressive range, and radiant stage presence, Constance has received accolades and critical acclaim throughout her career, notably 2 national dance awards nominations and won the 2022 National Dance Critics Circle Award for Best Female Classical Performance for her role of Swanilda in Coppélia.
-Her performances have left a lasting impression on audiences, who are moved by her grace, precision, and ability to convey profound emotions through dance.
+Constance was nomindated for 2 national dance awards nominations and won the 2022 National Dance Critics Circle Award for Best Female Classical Performance for her role of Swanilda in Coppélia.

 While Constance's primary focus is her career as a principal dancer, she is also passionate about sharing her knowledge and expertise with aspiring dancers.
 Through masterclasses and workshops, she imparts her wisdom, nurturing the next generation of talent and inspiring them to reach new heights in their own dance journeys.
-Constance currently teaches for Studio Wayne McGregor, English National Ballet School, London Vocational Ballet School and Jamiel Laurence Creation.
+Constance has taught for Studio Wayne McGregor, English National Ballet School, London Vocational Ballet School, Rambert School, NEBT, Acosta Dance Centre, Royal Conservatoire of Scotland and Jamiel Laurence Creation.

 London Semi-finals